Click on each question to read its answer.

 - Who is eligible to sit for a BCEN exam?

-To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in the United States, or its Territories.
+To qualify for the exam, you must hold a current, unrestricted Registered Nurse license in either the United States, a US Territory or Canada.
 A nursing certificate that is equivalent to a Registered Nurse in the United States is also acceptable and must be verified through CGFNS International.

 - I got my degree/license in another country.
 Am I eligible?